 The girl tucked her front teeth over her bottom lip and pushed herself from the door frame.
 Her face creased with pain as she turned to the opening.

-“Are you hurt?”
-He glowered.
+“Are you hurt?” he asked, and glowered.

 She shook her head and pulled open the heavy wood.
 Her slim fingers tightened on the edge as she stepped outside.